Oberheim OB-X8 Analog Polyphonic Synthesizer

 synths?
 No it does not.
 While I love my Andromeda with

-deep modulation options it offers, the OB-X8 has other tricks the
+the deep modulation options it offers, the OB-X8 has other tricks

-Andromeda cannot do.
+the Andromeda cannot do.
 The Oberheim team put the focus on

-split mode, each half is panned hard left/right to external effects
+split/double mode.
+In split mode, each half is panned hard

-processors, which is how I used the Andromeda's AUX 1/2
+left/right to external effects processors, which is how I used the

-The other module will be dedicated to non-split/double mode where
+Andromeda's AUX 1/2 outputs.
+The other module will be

-eight voices can be used in a patch.
-This mimics my usual MIX
+used in a patch.
+This mimics my usual MIX convention on the

-convention on the Andromeda, from which I got a lot of mileage.
+Andromeda, from which I got a lot of mileage.

 Am I selling the old models?
 Nah - they're useful for